 525 Arch St.

 Even though Women’s History Month will be over by then, it’s still the centennial of the 19th Amendment, so celebrate suffragists and other women who have had an impact on constitutional history all week long!
 “Meet” famous female historical figures and learn about the “Four Harriets” of the abolitionist movement.
 Trivia games and other activities will be available for visitors throughout the week as well.

 200 N. Sixth St.

 There are great options, whatever your kids’ ages, to catch a show in town.
-The Broadway musical Anastasia comes to the Academy of Music from April 9–14, while the little ones will love Sesame Street Live at the Liacouras Center from April 11–14.
-Meanwhile, the Arden Theatre will be staging a reimagining of Treasure Island beginning April 3 and running all spring.
-And if you have teens, take them to see The Curious Incident of the Dog in the Night-Time at Walnut Street Theatre, now playing through April 28.
+Teens will love the Broadway musical Dear Evan Hansen which comes to the Forrest Theatre beginning April 7, while the little ones will love Sesame Street Live at the Liacouras Center from April 16–19.
+Meanwhile, the Arden Theatre will be staging The Cat in the Hat beginning April 8 and running all spring.

 Can’t get away, but want to experience a fun getaway in your own hometown?
 Book a hotel with kid-friendly amenities and live it up!
 We highly recommend glamping at The Logan Hotel, where the hotel sets up a “campsite” complete with tent, sleeping bag, and s’more kit for your kids in the living room!
 The hotel is right in the Parkway Museums District, and has a great pool, so you’ll be living it up without having to deal with the lines and stress of the airport!